 Octagon is a polygon in geometry, which has 8 sides and 8 angles.
 That means the number of vertices is 8 and the number of edges is 8.
-All the sides are joint with each other end-to-end to form a shape.
-These sides are in a straight line form, they are not curved or disjoint with each other.
-Each interior angle of a regular polygon is 135°, therefore, the measure of exterior angle becomes 180° – 135° = 45°.
+All the sides are joined with each other end-to-end to form a shape.
+These sides are in a straight line form; they are not curved or disjoint with each other.
+Each interior angle of a regular octagon is 135°.
+Therefore, the measure of exterior angle becomes 180° – 135° = 45°.
 The sum of the interior angles of the octagon is 135 × 8 = 1080°.

 Shape of Octagon

 Octagon is a geometrical shape in a two-dimensional plane.
 Like the other polygon shapes, we have studied in geometry, such as triangle, square, pentagon, hexagon, rectangle, etc., the octagon is also a polygon.
 The points which define it different from other geometrical shapes is that it has 8 sides and 8 angles.

 If squares are built internally or externally on all the sides of an octagon, then the midpoints of the sections joining the centres of opposite squares form a quadrilateral: equi-diagonal and orthodiagonal ( whose diagonals length are equal and they bisect each other at 90 degrees).

 Depending upon the sides and angles of the octagon, it is classified into the following categories;

 When an octagon has all equal sides and equal angles, then it is defined as a regular octagon.
 But if it has unequal sides and unequal angles, it is defined as an irregular octagon.
 See the figure below to see the difference between them.

 A regular octagon is a closed shape with sides of the equal length and interior angles of the same measurement.
 It has eight symmetric lines and rotational equilibrium of order 8.
 The interior angle at each vertex of a regular octagon is 135°.
 The central angle is 45°.